voidash/blog/content/posts/Linux-and-Time.md

 draft: false
 ---

+This blog discusses how to setup time on linux if you are affected by dual boot or by discharged CMOS battery.

 ## Is dual boot messing up your date and time?
 **Universal Time** or UTC is primary time standard by which the world regulates clock and time.
 GMT is timezone and UTC is time standard.